usaid-cs/yesterday-i-learned/random.md

 1. The term [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) didn't come from boiler plates (smooth pieces of metal), but from the boiling lead used to make plates to print newspapers, used multiple times after forming.
 1. The result of a [Modulo operation (%)](https://en.wikipedia.org/wiki/Modulo_operation) varies highly across languages.
 The sign of the result can follow the divisor (Lua, Excel, Perl, ...), dividend (bash, C#, Erlang, ...), always positive or negative (algol, dart, maple, ...), or undefined (C, C++, Forth, ...).
 What's more, if the numbers aren't integers, you may get different signs back, too!
 1. According to an [uncited table](https://en.wikipedia.org/wiki/Universal_Time#Adoption_in_various_countries), it took Great Britain 32 years to introduce UTC to some other country.
-1. There is an [entire list of jobs and how much Canada values you](http://www.cic.gc.ca/english/immigrate/skilled/noc.asp).
-Most valuable jobs are either in skill levels 0 or A. Class D workers are labourers.
-1. Canada has a rainforest in BC, the [Great Bear Rainforest](https://en.wikipedia.org/wiki/Great_Bear_Rainforest).
 1. The appearance of a barberpole (thing spins left and right, but the stripe travels up and down) is [considered an illusion](https://en.wikipedia.org/wiki/Barberpole_illusion).
 1. T-Scale (1:450) is the smallest scale for model trains.
 1. [If I am to change this image, I must first change myself.](http://thinkexist.com/quotation/sharks--reciting-i_am_a_nice_shark-not_a_mindless/340378.html)